Decision Framework

 5. No-reliance clause.
 Fund can operate the system without the builder from day one of handover.
 Written into the contract, demonstrated in the UAT.

-If the scored answer lands on bespoke for one or two of your workflows, the next conversation is a scope.
+The next conversation is a scoping call.
 Fixed fee, fixed timeline, handover written into the contract.
+Bring the posture you scored.

 v3.0 // Interactive // Prospekto.app